acecodes/kobo_utilities/README.md

     Do you want to keep this bookmark (y/n/stop)?

 This process will continue until you type `stop` and press Enter.
 Once you do that, changes will be committed to the DB and the connection to the DB will be closed.
+Any changes made before typing `stop` will not be saved.